-- a) Once Labour Budget of a State is examined and agreed to by the Ministry and State Government, the State Government shall prepare district-wise and month-wise projections of the labour demand.
-NREGASoft will estimate the requirement of funds under Mahatma Gandhi NREGA based on this information. - Requisition for release of 1st tranche should be accompanied with modified checklist A and B, provisional UC of previous financial year by 5th April. - c) The 1st tranche is estimated based on funds required for initial six months of a financial year (FY) or 50 per cent of the Labour Budget for the State/UT, whichever is lower, minus the opening balance of the State/UT as per MIS.
-Pending liability shall also be considered. - d) As MIS reports form the basis of fund release, it is necessary that all
+- a) Once Labour Budget of a State is examined and agreed to by the Ministry and State Government, the State Government shall prepare district-wise and month-wise projections of the Category wise (i.e. SC, ST and Other beneficiaries) labour demand. - Requisition for release of 1st tranche should be accompanied with modified checklist A and B, provisional UC of previous financial year by 5th April. - c) The 1st tranche is estimated based on funds required for initial six months of a financial year (FY) or 50 per cent of the Labour Budget for the State/UT, whichever is lower, minus the opening balance of the State/UT as per MIS.
+Pending liability shall also be considered. - d) As MIS reports form the basis of fund release, it is necessary that all expenditure is entered in the NREGASoft.
+Expenditure not entered in the NREGASoft will result in larger opening balance than what is available and the 1st tranche would be lower by an equivalent amount.

-- expenditure is entered in the NREGASoft.
-Expenditure not entered in the NREGASoft will result in larger opening balance than what is available and the 1st tranche would be lower by an equivalent amount. - e) Details of works proposed in the Labour Budget need to be entered into the software and should be from among the approved shelf of projects. - f) 1st tranche is released to the State Fund subject to submission of the following certificate/documents: - A certificate to the effect that accounts for all the districts of the State for the FY before 2017 have been examined and settled. - II.
-A certificate indicating satisfactory compliance of Ministry's clarifications/suggestions/ advice/ observations issued from time to time on the implementation of Mahatma Gandhi NREGA in the State/Districts. - III.
-No mis-utilisation / misappropriation of funds has been noticed, during the year. - g) After receipt of Central share and the matching State share in the State fund, based on an assessment of requirement and availability of funds with districts, funds would be transferred to Districts/ Panchayats by the State from the State Fund.
-However, if the State is using one centralized e-FMS fund for payments, this would not be required as all implementing agencies would draw from the centralized fund. - h) If the State Government is required to transfer funds to Districts/ Panchayats, due care has to be taken while doing so.
-If funds in excess of the requirements are released to these entities, the unspent balances with the State Government would remain high, which would adversely affect the release of 2nd tranche, as 60% of the available funds within a State are required to be spent before the proposal for 2nd tranche is processed. - i) If the States require additional funds for implementation of Mahatma Gandhi NREGA up to 30th September, the same would be considered based on performance during the period from April to the date of submission of the proposal and funds would be released accordingly.
+- e) Details of works proposed in the Labour Budget need to be entered into the software and should be from among the approved shelf of projects. - f) 1st tranche is released to the State Fund subject to submission of the following certificate/ documents: - A certificate to the effect that accounts for all the districts of the State for the FY before 2017 have been examined and settled. - II.
+A certificate indicating satisfactory compliance of Ministry's clarifications/ suggestions/ advice/ observations issued from time to time on the implementation of Mahatma Gandhi NREGA in the State/Districts. - III.
+No mis-utilisation / misappropriation of funds has been noticed, during the year - g) After receipt of Central share and the matching State share in the State Nodal Bank Account of the State Nodal Agency. - h) If the States require additional funds for implementation of Mahatma Gandhi NREGA up to 30th September, the same would be considered based on performance during the period from April to the date of submission of the proposal and funds would be released accordingly. - i) The funds towards material, admin and other projects to the states will be subject to compliance of guidelines vide the O.M. dated 23.03.2021 of Department of Expenditure, Government of India.